edakturk14/fuel-dapp-template/blog.md

         This will give you a signature

     3. Input the signature to the first terminal.
-If all goes well, you should see the contract id and the block number.
-You can have a look at it on the [Fuel block explorer.](https://fuellabs.github.io/block-explorer-v2/)
+If all goes well, you should see the contract id & the block number on the console.

+        You can search for the transaction-id on the [Fuel block explorer](https://fuellabs.github.io/block-explorer-v2/), make sure to add "**0x**" to the start of the transaction number.

 🙌 There you go!
 You've deployed a smart contract on the Fuel Beta-2 Testnet.
 Here's a [repo](https://github.com/FuelLabs/awesome-fuel) to follow along on that contains a comprehensive list of Fuel resources!